EvictionLab/eviction-lab-website/content/eviction-tracking/little-rock-ar.md

 # Eviction Hotspots

 Eviction filings aren’t spread evenly across cities: a small number of buildings are responsible for a disproportionate share of eviction cases.
 This pattern, [which existed before the pandemic](https://evictionlab.org/top-evicting-landlords-drive-us-eviction-crisis/), continued in 2020 and beyond.
-We analyzed eviction records in Pulaski, Faulkner, Grant, Lonoke, Perry, and Saline Counties to determine where the most cases are being filed.
+We analyzed eviction records in Pulaski County <sup>1</sup> to determine where the most cases are being filed.
 This is a list of eviction hot spots—the 10 buildings responsible for the most filings—over the course of the past 12 months.
 We also display the plaintiff name most often listed with a given building in the court filings.
 Below we map the top 100 hotspots across the county.

 Eviction Hotspot data are updated semi-annually.

+1. Eviction Hotspots are only available in Pulaski County due to parcel data not being available in Faulkner, Grant, Lonoke, Perry, and Saline Counties.

 {{%/ report_top_evictors %}}